Roleren/uORFomePipe/README.md

 #### Tutorial
 Here we show an example of predicting active uORFs between 3 stages in a zebrafish developmental timeline.
 For you to run, make a new script window in R and paste in the script at the bottom of the page.
+Remember if you don't use CAGE, skip the steps and set CAGE to NULL

 # Preparing NGS data and annotation as ORFik experiment
 To prepare the Ribo-seq, RNA-seq and CAGE, we make the data into ORFik experiment.